When Your Publisher Does Nothing

 Amazon.com Sales Rank: #13,719 in Books

-Carolyn's Promotion Campaign for The Frugal Editor won the New Generation Indie Book Award for Marketing and The Frugal Editor was a finalist in the How-to book category in that same contest.
+Carolyn's Promotion Campaign for The Frugal Editor won the New Generation Indie Book Award for Marketing and the book was a finalist in the How-to book category in that same contest.

 of